roshan-c-b/VSD_worskhop/README.md

 <details>
 <summary><b>Task 4:</b> Simulation of RISC-V Code Verilog netlist and Testbench </summary>
 <br>
+In this task, we will be observing output waveforms of RISC-V instructions by performing functional simulations using a verilog netlist.

+***Software : iverilog, GTKWave

 Command to install iverliog and GTKWave:-
 ```